koeldc/koeldc.github.io/_pages/about.md

 I am a Postdoctoral Researcher at Saarland University, focusing on trustworthy multilingual natural language processing (NLP).
 My research explores cross-lingual generalization, interpretive variation, and bias in multilingual representations, emphasizing transparency, reliability, and inclusivity in language technologies.

 I completed my PhD in Computational Linguistics at Saarland University and hold degrees in Computer Science and Mathematics.
-Outside of research, I enjoy reading comics, watching food shows, and traveling.
+Outside of research, I enjoy reading comics, and traveling.
 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.